Aleks272/PWP-Webbipojat/client/README.md

 You need to have the API server running before starting the client, so that the client can fetch data from the API.
 See main [README](../README.md#running) for steps to run it.

 Run `npm run dev` to run the dev server.
 The client app is then available in [`http://localhost:5173`](http://localhost:5173)

+## Linting

+The project is configured with ESLint.
+You can lint it by running `npm run lint` in the root folder of the project.